Discrimination of quantum states under locality constraints in the many-copy setting: Introduction

 In the \emph{asymmetric} setting, one aims to study the asymptotic functional dependence between the type-I and type-II errors.
-In particular, three exponents are the most important (the detailed definitions will be given in Section~\ref{sec:notation}).
-The \emph{Stein exponent} characterizes the best (i.e.~the largest) exponential decaying rate of they type-II error $\beta_n$ when $\alpha_n$ is bounded by some $\eps \in(0,1)$.
-The quantum Stein's lemma \cite{HP91,ON00} shows that the exponent is given by the quantum relative entropy \cite{Ume62}.
-Moreover, it is independent of $\eps \in (0,1)$, which is called the strong converse property.
-The \emph{Hoeffding exponent} and the \emph{strong converse exponent}, respectively, determine the optimal exponential rate of the type-I error or the type-I success probability when the type-II error exponentially decays at the rate below or above the Stein exponent.
-They are proved to be given by quantities involving Petz's R\'enyi divergence \cite{Pet86, Nag06, ANS+08, NS09} and the sandwiched R\'enyi divergence \cite{Nag05, MO14, MDS+13, WWY14}.
-Other extensions in the large, moderate, and small deviation regimes have been studied in depth (see e.g.~\cite{Hay02, BS03, BDJ+05, NH07, TH13, Li14, CH17, CTT2017, CHT19, Hao-Chung}).
+In particular, three exponents are the most important.
+Detailed definitions of exponents will be given in Section~\ref{sec:notation}.
+The \emph{Stein exponent} characterizes the best (i.e., ~the largest) exponential decay rate of the type-II error when the type-I error upper is bounded by some $\eps \in(0,1)$.
+Quantum Stein's lemma \cite{HP91,ON00} shows that the exponent is given by the quantum relative entropy \cite{Ume62}.
+Moreover, it is independent of $\eps \in (0,1)$, which is known as the strong converse property.
+The \emph{Hoeffding exponent} and the \emph{strong converse exponent}, respectively, determine the optimal exponential rate of the type-I error (or the type-I success probability) when the type-II error exponentially decays at the rate below or above the Stein exponent.
+They are proved to be given by quantities involving Petz's R\'enyi divergence \cite{ANS+08,NS09, Pet86, Nag06} and the sandwiched R\'enyi divergence \cite{Nag05, MO14, MDS+13, WWY14}.
+Other extensions in the large, moderate, and small deviation regimes have been studied in depth by~\cite{Hay02, BS03, BDJ+05, NH07, TH13, Li14, CH17, CTT2017, CHT19, Hao-Chung}.